Community Finance Fellowship

 Changing the face of finance

-Mission Driven Finance is launching the Community Finance Fellowship to diversify talent in our industry—and get capital into overlooked and underestimated communities where it doesn’t usually flow.
-Five exceptional individuals will be full-time paid members of our team in San Diego for one year starting in March 2020.
-Designed to give early professionals a strong start to careers using finance as a tool for change, this program will provide fellows formal training and critical on-the-job experience with the full life cycle of making private impact investments.
+Mission Driven Finance launched the Community Finance Fellowship to diversify talent in our industry—and get capital into overlooked and underestimated communities where it doesn’t usually flow.
+Designed to give early professionals a strong start to careers using finance as a tool for change, this program provides fellows formal training and critical on-the-job experience with the full life cycle of making private impact investments.

 Frequently asked questions